 "I don't doubt that," Alex laughed as she looked at her brother as he continued his argument with Natalia as if he hadn't even noticed his sister, while the girl in pink, who still had her arms wrapped around Luke's midsection, watched and smirked at the princess.
 Luke had given up on trying to push her off of him.

 "Luke!"
 Natalia was shouting, gaining everyone's attention, "Please tell that girl that we are engaged!"

 "What kind of attitude is that?!"
-Natalia demanded, after Luke muttered a comment about how he may have been better off outside of Baticul without any nagging, "Do you have any idea how worried I was?"
+Natalia huffed, after Luke muttered a comment about how he may have been better off outside of Baticul without any nagging, "Do you have any idea how worried I was?"

-Natalia glared at him, "You have some explaining to do as well, Guy!
+Natalia glared at Guy, "You have some explaining to do as well, Guy!
 Did I not tell you to inform me before you joined the search for Luke?
 Why did you leave without speaking to me?"

-Guy scratched the back of his head, "Well, you know servants like me can't get into the castle..."
+The blond scratched the back of his head, "Well, you know servants like me can't get into the castle..."

 Natalia advanced toward Guy, who backed away immediately in a classic display of his well-known female phobia.
 "Why are you backing away?"

 "You know why!"
 Guy replied, and Alex had to resist the urge to point out how obvious the answer to Natalia's question was.

 "Once Luke and I are married, you will become my servant as well," Natalia said simply, crossing her arms, "Get used to it."

 "To be fair, Your Highness," Guy started, shaking as Natalia continued to advance on him, "I am Alex's servant, too, and I'm able to serve her without her coming too close to me..."